nixbuild/nixbuild-action/README.md

 this setting from within the [nixbuild.net shell](http://docs.nixbuild.net/nixbuild-shell/#configure-settings).
 If you do that, any nixbuild.net setting configured for the action will be ignored.
-Only settings condfigured for your account or the specific SSH key used by your GitHub Actions workflow will then be used.
+Only settings configured for your account or the specific SSH key used by your GitHub Actions workflow will then be used.

 If there is any chance that less trusted users can submit commits or PRs that